GNOME/blueprint-compiler/docs/reference/expressions.rst

    CastExpression = 'as' '<' :ref:`TypeName<Syntax TypeName>` '>'

 Cast expressions allow Blueprint to know the type of an expression when it can't otherwise determine it.
+This is necessary for closures and for properties of application-defined types.

 .. code-block:: blueprint